-In the Summer of 2017, Dr. Gentry completed not only the research and writing of his two-volume commentary on Revelation, but also its proof-reading and compiling of its index words.
-This project had been ongoing since 2005, when GoodBirth Ministries was first established.
-This commentary will be around 1700 pages and will soon be published by Tolle Lege Press.
+Introduction.
+In the Summer of 2017, Dr. Gentry completed the research and writing of his two-volume commentary on Revelation.
+This major project had been ongoing since 2005, when GoodBirth Ministries was first established.
+This commentary will be around 1700 pages in two volumes.
+It will be published by Tolle Lege Press in Summer of 2019.
 Brandon Vallorani of Tolle Lege Press committed ample resources to insure this project’s preparation and publication, for which we are most grateful.

-The massive amount of research necessary for this Revelation Commentary Project could not have been accomplished without God’s blessing.
-He has particularly blessed this endeavor by raising up a number of donors who provided financial contributions both large and small.
+The massive amount of in-depth research necessary for this Revelation Commentary Project could not have been accomplished without God’s blessing.
+And God employed as a means to that end, the raising up a number of donors who provided financial contributions both large and small.
 May God richly bless all of you who have helped!

 Given Dr. Gentry’s preterist understanding of Revelation, he not only dug deeply into Revelation’s text itself, but into much ancient literature.
 He has read widely in ancient history, using the works of Tacitus, Suetonius, Dio Cassius, the Ante-Nicene Fathers, Eusebius, and others.
 He also has engaged Hebrew literature, researching in the Apocrypha, Pseudepigrapha, Sibylline Oracles, Philo, Josephus, Mishnah, Tosefta, Talmud, The Fathers According to Rabbi Nathan, the Dead Sea Scrolls, and more.

 He has completed laborious spade-work in tracing out historical confirmations of his approach and to develop some helpful new insights into John’s forensic drama.
 This has resulted in many valuable new insights into John’s dramatic message.